yodivdhende/friendly_Split/readme.md

 - move power plug out of stabelizers
 - connect bat streat to nice nano
 - revert one switch
 - move nice nano socket to center of switches

-## software

-- 56 switching
-- Q, A are not working
-- F, G sometimes work